Department of Numbers

 Omaha-Council Bluffs, Nebraska Unemployment

-The BLS reported that the unemployment rate for Omaha rose 0.4 percentage points in June 2010 to 5.5%.
-For the same month, the metro unemployment rate was 0.7 percentage points higher than the Nebraska rate.
-The unemployment rate in Omaha peaked in March 2010 at 5.0% and is now 0.2 percentage points lower.
+The BLS reported that the unemployment rate for Omaha fell 0.0 percentage points in September 2023 to 2.3%.
+For the same month, the metro unemployment rate was 0.2 percentage points higher than the Nebraska rate.
+The unemployment rate in Omaha peaked in April 2020 at 9.4% and is now 7.1 percentage points lower.
+From a post peak low of 2.2% in May 2023, the unemployment rate has now grown by 0.1 percentage points.
+You can also compare Omaha unemployment with unemployment in other cities.

 Unemployment Rate: Omaha, Nebraska, National